Scroll to navigation

 Write out the DER encoded certificate request or response to file.

 Read OCSP request or response file from file.
-These option are ignored if OCSP request or response creation is implied by other options (for example with -serial, -cert and -host options).
+These option are ignored if OCSP request or response creation is implied by other options (for example with serial, cert and host options).

 Specify the responder URL.
 Both HTTP and HTTPS (SSL/TLS) URLs can be specified.
-The optional userinfo and fragment components are ignored.
-Any given query component is handled as part of the path component.

 Adds the header name with the specified value to the OCSP request that is sent to the responder.
 This may be repeated.